Christine Ebersole: Concerts

 Ebersole appears in concerts and cabaret engagements at venues such as the Cinegrill and Cafe Carlyle.
 She won the 2010 Nightlife Award for Outstanding Cabaret Vocalist in a Major Engagement for her 2009 Café Carlyle cabaret.
 In 2009 she performed with Michael Feinstein at his club, Feinstein's at Loews Regency, (New York City) in a cabaret titled "Good Friends".
 She was one of the performers on the Playbill Cruise in September 2011.
 In November 2011, she performed for two sold-out nights at Birdland in New York City with jazz violinist Aaron Weinstein and his trio.

 In 2015, Ebersole toured her show Big Noise from Winnetka, which included the 1938 jazz song Big Noise from Winnetka and a stop in Illinois.

 Recording

 She also has appeared on several albums.
 She was featured on the Bright Lights, Big City concept album.
 She also released an album of Noël Coward songs after browsing through them for scene change music for Blithe Spirit.
-She is also the voice actress for White Diamond on the popular show Steven Universe.
+She also voiced White Diamond in Steven Universe.

-In 2012, Christine Ebersole appeared on InfoWars' The Alex Jones Show, expressing her misgivings about the Federal Reserve System and the Council on Foreign Relations.

 Personal life

 Ebersole has been married twice, to actor Peter Bergman from 1976 through 1981, and since 1988 to Bill Moloney, with whom she has adopted three children.
 She lives in Maplewood, New Jersey, with her family.

+Ebersole claims to have experienced psychic phenomena.
+In 2012, Ebersole appeared on InfoWars' radio program The Alex Jones Show, expressing her misgivings about the Federal Reserve System and the Council on Foreign Relations.
+She has professed belief in the conspiracy theory that the September 11 attacks were carried out by the United States government.